tobihagemann/docs/docs/android/vault-management.md

 :::

 After you have confirmed your password, the vault is created.
-You will find it now on the start page of your Cryptomator app, where you can open your vault and optionally change settings. [documentation will follow]
+You will find it now on the start page of your Cryptomator app, where you can open your vault and optionally change settings.

 <img src="/img/android/create-new-vault-8-creating-vault.png" alt="How to create a new vault with Android" width="346" />